go-faster/oteldb/dev/local/ch-bench/README.md

 composed as a single binary (see ./cmd/prombench) against single instance of oteldb.

-The `probmench` runs `node_exporter` and `vmagent`, acting as a dynamic configuration source for `vmagent` scrape targets and caching proxy before `node_exporter`, also logging some metrics.
+The `probmench` runs `node_exporter` and `vmagent`, acting as a dynamic configuration source for `vmagent` scrape targets and a caching proxy before `node_exporter`.

-This generates load as `vmagent` scrapes generated config and sends to configured remote write address per `scrapeInterval`.
+This generates load as a `vmagent` scrapes generated config and sends metrics to the configured remote write address per `scrapeInterval`.

-Total generated load are controlled by following arguments:
+Total generated load is controlled by following arguments:
 - `-targetsCount`, number of targets to generate (i.e. "virtual" node exporter instances)
 - `-scrapeInterval`, interval between scrapes of each target